polkadot-developers/substrate-docs/content/md/en/docs/main-docs/install/troubleshooting.md

 rustup target add wasm32-unknown-unknown --toolchain nightly-<yyyy-MM-dd>
 ```

-## Installing `cmake` or `protobuf` for M1 Mac users
+## Installing `cmake` or `protobuf` for M1 macOS users

-Currently, there are issues with the pre-compiled binary for the M1 macs.
+Currently, there are issues compiling the Substrate node when using the packages that are pre-installed on macOS computers with the M1 chip.
-This will result in the following error:

 ```sh
 error: failed to run custom build command for prost-build v0.10.4
 ```

-If you run into this error, there are 2 solutions.
+If you see this error, there are two solutions.

-1. For the simplest solution, install `cmake` by running the following command:
+1. Install `cmake` by running the following command:

 ```bash
 brew install cmake
 ```

-1. Alternatively, install the correct pre-compiled `protoc` by running the following:
+1. Install the correct pre-compiled `protoc` by running the following set of commands:

 ```bash
 git clone https://github.com/protocolbuffers/protobuf.git